heysujal/whiteboard/README.md

 - used custom events to pass selected shape
 - More features

-    Add Signup and Signin page
+    - Add Signup and Signin page

-    Adding dashboard to show all the rooms created by user Adding extra shapes, and text,
+    - Adding dashboard to show all the rooms created by user

+    - Adding extra shapes, and text,

-    Adding eraser(delete using id of message?)
+    - Adding eraser(delete using id of message?)

-    Adding image feature
+    - Adding image feature

-    allow to undo/redo
+    - Allow to undo/redo

-    select something and moving it around
+    - Allow moving shapes

+    - Add delete room button